brandonmendoza1/highschool-performance-predictive-model/README.md

 This project uses statistical analysis and machine learning techniques to uncover actionable insights and trends in student behavior and achievement.
 ## Insights and analysis were conducted across the following key areas:
 - **Academic Performance Modeling:**
-Use of Multiple Linear Regression (MLR), k-Nearest Neighbors (kNN), and Regression Trees to predict final grades (G3).
+Use of Multiple Linear Regression (MLR), k-Nearest Neighbors (kNN), and Regression Trees to identify the most significant factors regarding final grades (G3).
 - **Feature Significance:**
 Identification of important factors such as study time, parental education, academic failures, internet access, and aspirations for higher education.
 - **Data Preprocessing & Cleaning:**